learning-unlimited/ESP-Website/docs/admin/releases/15/README.rst

 - Fixed an error related to using the bulk account module multiple times with the same prefix
 - Fixed a bug related to a missing sibling discount line item
 - Fixed various bugs with the module settings user interface
+- Fixed the record checking in the student/teacher reg required record interface